bitmark-inc/feral-file-docs/close-ups/#33 An Echo Chamber for Our World Order.md

 ![](https://hackmd.io/_uploads/B1T4TZDvh.jpg)<caption>“[UNTITLED](https://feralfile.com/artworks/untitled-lpa?fromExhibition=in-visible-419)” by Arclight</caption>

 “Working with AI to create a Black presenting body is always a challenge for me.
 I also have concerns about the source of the images used in its training.
 This is why in my work, I only use it to generate an additional layer of materials for my collages.
 I make AI-generated variations of my work and iterate on them further to get the results I am looking for.
 The piece that I have contributed to this exhibition is a collage of DALL•E’s interpretations of seven artworks from my archives.
-I have come to love working with AI in this way because it brings new dimensions to my pieces and more material to work with.” –Arclight
+I have come to love working with AI in this way because it brings new dimensions to my pieces and more material to work with.” – Arclight

 ![](https://hackmd.io/_uploads/ryvkAbwDn.jpg)<caption>“[Proof of Spirit — Act II](https://feralfile.com/artworks/proof-of-spirit-act-ii-jtq?fromExhibition=in-visible-419), #36” by AFROSCOPE</caption>